 Is it too good to be true?
 Is it all just greenwashing?

-Not everyone likes Sustainable Aviation Fuel.
-The main arguments against it are: that the aviation industry uses it for Greenwashing; that it is not actually sustainable and that the feedstocks used for biofuels replace land that should be used for food or rewilding; and that
+Not everyone likes Sustainable Aviation Fuel (SAF).
+The main arguments against it are: that the aviation industry uses it for Greenwashing; that it is not actually sustainable and that the feedstocks used for biofuels replace land that should be used for food or rewilding.

 “The airline industry loves bringing up the magic word ‘Sustainable Aviation Fuel’ (SAF),” said Greenpeace Central and Eastern Europe in June 2022.
 “But the problem with so-called sustainable aviation fuel is: it is not sufficiently available and/or mostly not really sustainable.”